radbrt/awesome-annotation-tools/README.md

 ## About the list
 This list started as a slack thread, but grew too big.
 This space is moving quickly, and I'm adding new tools as I become aware of them.
 However, this is not meant to be a comprehensive list - such a list would be too long and confusing.

-I am working on adding some notes to this.
+I am working on adding better notes to this.

 ## Commercial options

 - prodi.gy
   - From the makers of Spacy, a perpetual license annotation tool that is very customizable for anyone using python.
 Active learning/Model-in-the-loop comes out of the box.
 Needless to say, very good integration with Spacy.
 - hasty.ai
-  -
 - snorkel.ai
   - Platform for making heuristic-based rules for a type of ensemble-based traningdata.
 - AWS Sagemaker Label jobs